sungwill/Python-Application-Tutorial/chapter2.md

 *** =instructions
 While at the same location, Jack happens to have a pendulum in his pocket, so he wants to measure the time needed for the pendulum to complete 1 period.
 Please create a function called timePeriod that takes in 2 parameters: an integer length and an integer height.
-Then, use the equation 2 * π * sqrt of length / gravitational force to return the value of the time period.
-Call the gForce function to find the gravitational force.
+Then, use the equation 2 * π * sqrt of length / gravitational force to return the value of T. Call the gForce function to find the gravitational force.

+T = 2π * (length / g)^(1/2)

 *** =hint